consultnn/yii2-mongodb-embedded/README.md

 ],
 ~~~
 * You due to inherit classes of embedded document from EmbeddedDocument class.
 * You can extend method rules in embedded document class and set scenarios for params.
-Extend method Scenario is not nessesary.
+Extend method Scenario is not necessary.
 ~~~
 class SlaveEmbeddedClass extends EmbeddedDocument
 {